a student to make Satisfactory Academic Progress (SAP) in order to maintain eligibility for the following financial aid programs:

 Lack of awareness of withdrawal policies, lack of knowledge of requirements for satisfactory academic progress, or unpreparedness for college coursework will not be accepted as reasons for the purpose of an appeal.
 The following circumstances are not considered extenuating and beyond the student’s control, but based on personal choices:

-Appeals will be reviewed by a committee and determinations will be emailed to student’s MCC email.
+Appeals will be reviewed and determinations will be emailed to student’s MCC email.
 Students appealing their financial aid status must be prepared to pay for all tuition and fees with personal funds while awaiting a determination.

 If your appeal is approved: